tankz3508/portfolio/todo/README.md

 # Todo

-A simple Todolist implementation written entirely in C++
+A simple I/O compatible Todo-list implemented in C++

 It's fast, easy to use and works good.